MDIBL Alum ‘Pays it Forward’ At AZ Mayo Clinic

 Looking back, what is one impact of your MDIBL experience?

 I was thinking recently of Dr. Disney’s work and how it continues to influence my research.
 I have ventured into exploring the environmental factors contributing to EoE (Eosinophilic esophagitis, a chronic allergic disease associated with type 2 inflammation and epithelial barrier dysfunction) particularly thinking about things we ingest.
-Our recent article in Allergy, the European Journal of Allergy and Clinical Immunology, hypothesizes that detergent exposure decreases epithelial barrier function and induces esophageal inflammation.
+Our recent article in Allergy, the European Journal of Allergy and Clinical Immunology, “Detergent exposure induces epithelial barrier dysfunction and eosinophilic inflammation in the esophagus”, hypothesizes that detergent exposure decreases epithelial barrier function and induces esophageal inflammation.